shivani-CI/My-Planner---To-Do/README.md

 ### <ins> Known bugs </ins>

-There are no known bugs.
+There are no known bugs

 ### <ins> Future features </ins>

-- Email My Planner - To Do
+- Facility to email My Planner - To Do

-- Share a link
+- Share a link on different application/ with someone
 - Set reminders for birthdays and other special occasions